Beaumont, Texas: Climate

 The city of Beaumont experiences a humid subtropical climate and is within the Piney Woods region of eastern Texas.
-The area around Beaumont receives the most rainfall in the state: more than 65 in annually.
+The area around Beaumont receives the most rainfall in the state, and some of the most rain in the country: more than 65 in annually.
 The city has two distinct seasons, a wet season from April to October and a dry season from November to March.
 Hurricanes also pose a threat to the city and greater metropolitan area.

 Hurricane Rita in 2005 and Hurricane Ike in 2008 both caused significant damage.
 Both Hurricane Harvey in 2017 and Tropical Storm Imelda in 2019 caused historic flooding throughout the city.
 Hurricane Laura in 2020 posed a significant threat to the town, as it was forecasted to make landfall at the border of Texas and Louisiana, almost following the same track as Hurricane Rita in 2005.
 The storm turned more northerly close to landfall, and spared Beaumont the worst impacts and damage.
 Minor damage was reported with winds gusting around hurricane-force for a short period of time as Laura moved over Lake Charles, Louisiana.
 Also, Hurricane Delta in 2020 passed near the region as it made landfall in Southwest Louisiana.
 Impacts were about the same with Delta as they were with Laura.

 On August 18, 2009, a tornado hit the west side of Beaumont, causing damage to cars and several local businesses.
 Injuries were minimal.